Model living with HIV

 • abnormal dreams

 These are not all the possible side effects of PIFELTRO.
-Call your doctor for medical advice about side effects.
+Call your healthcare provider for medical advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.

 Your health and HIV-1